This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 - Red fermented tofu swap: Use red furu (红腐乳) instead of white for a deeper, slightly sweet, almost wine-forward dressing with a vivid magenta color that will make your guests deeply suspicious.

-- Protein boost: Crumble 80g of cold silken tofu over the finished salad for a textural contrast and a mild canvas that lets the dressing flavors pop even harder — tofu on tofu, fermented and fresh, is a legitimate move.
+- Tofu on tofu: Crumble 80g of cold silken tofu over the finished salad.
+The mild, fresh texture lets the dressing hit harder, and yes, fermented tofu dressing on fresh silken tofu is a legitimate move.

 Reader Tips